-Consequence Management after a CBRN Incident Course was organized by the Joint CBRN Defence Centre of Excellence and held at Allvet Hotel from 10 to 14 November 2014.
+Consequence Management after a CBRN Incident Course was organized by the Joint CBRN Defence Centre of Excellence from 28 November to 2 December 2016.